 In this section

-To address the increasing number and complexity of patients with complex colorectal and pelvic conditions, funding for the CPRS was approved and generously supplied by The Royal Children’s Hospital Foundation.
-The funds are currently used to provide specialised nursing, psychologist and social work support for the children and families affected by complex colorectal and pelvic conditions.
+To address the increasing number and complexity of patients with complex colorectal and pelvic conditions, funding for the CPRS was approved and generously supplied by The Royal Children’s Hospital Foundation and the Australian Government.
+The funds are used to support specialised nurses, allied health professionals and care coordinators to care for the children and families affected by complex colorectal and pelvic conditions.